EASY VEGAN WAFFLES (5 INGREDIENTS)

 - Flour – These were made using spelt flour, but sub in your favorite.
 I’ve also used both all-purpose and whole wheat flours, both worked well.

-- Sugar: Turbinado is what I used, but coconut or organic pure cane is great too.
+- Sugar – Organic pure cane sugar is what I used, but coconut or turbinado is great too.

 - Baking Powder – This is how we will make the waffles light and airy on the inside and crispy on the outside.

-- Unsweetened Vanilla Almond Milk: This is my favorite when baking, but use your preferred non-dairy plant milk.
-If you’re in a pinch, water will do fine too!
+- Unsweetened Vanilla Almond Milk – This is my favorite when baking, but use your preferred non-dairy plant milk (oat, soy, cashew, etc.).
+If you’re in a pinch, water will do fine too.
+If using non-vanilla flavor, add 1 teaspoon of vanilla with the milk.

 How To Make Vegan Waffles

-- Start by adding the flour, sugar, baking powder, oil/applesauce and almond milk into a medium mixing bowl, and mix well to combine (above left picture).
+- Add the flour, sugar, baking powder into a medium mixing bowl, whisk to combine.

-- Next, using a ½ measuring cup, scoop up the batter and pour in the center of a preheated waffle maker (above right picture) and close the lid.
+- Next, scoop up the batter and pour in the center of a preheated waffle maker and close the lid.

-- Wait for the light to turn green (shown below), once green, gently remove waffle and place in the preheated oven to keep warm.
-Repeat until batter is gone.
-Waffle recipe will yield 4 waffles.
+- Wait for the light to turn green and gently remove the waffle with the tip of a fork.
+Repeat until the batter is gone.
+Makes about 5 waffles.

 Now it’s your turn!
 I encourage you to start (or end) your day with a plate of these freshly made waffles.
 The whole family will love them!